johli/aparent-resnet/README.md

 ![APARENT-ResNet Logo](https://github.com/johli/aparent-resnet/blob/master/aparent_resnet_logo.png?raw=true)

 # APARENT-ResNet
 This repository contains the code for training and running APARENT-ResNet, a deep residual neural network that can predict human 3' UTR Alternative Polyadenylation (APA) and cleavage magnitude at base-pair resolution.
-This is an improved model compared to the original [APARENT](https://github.com/johli/aparent).
+This is an updated model compared to the original [APARENT](https://github.com/johli/aparent).

 Contact *jlinder2 (at) cs.washington.edu* for any questions about the model or data.